DavAug/chi/docs/source/getting_started/quick_overview.rst

 noise parameters of the 3 patients as they are all the same and uniquely defined by the population distribution.

-The distribution of possible drug concentration measurements in the population can be simulated by measuring the drug concentration for each sampled set of individual parameters, i.e by simulating measurements for the simulated patients.
-Below we will illustrate the 5th to 95th percentile range of the population distribution together with the measurements of the 3 patients from above
+The inter-individual variability of drug concentration measurements in the population can be simulated by measuring the drug concentration for each sampled set of individual parameters, i.e. by simulating measurements for the simulated patients.
+Below we will illustrate the 5th to 95th percentile range of the population distribution together with the measurements of the 3 patients from above.

 .. literalinclude:: code/1_simulation_2.py
     :lines: 807-858